 Everything is absolutely beautiful.
 The rooms we pass through are unique.

 Each monarch personalized a part of the palace without altering what his predecessors did.
-We went from one style to another, between the diverse tastes of the monarchs who succeeded one another.
+We went from one style to another, between the monarchs’ diverse tastes who succeeded one another.

 The quarters of King Charles III are in a classic baroque style.